 How to get rid of bad taste and odors in a hydration bladder?

 Bad tasting water is usually caused by poor quality plastic, as well as sanitation.
-When choosing a hydration bladder, you should keep in mind that it is BPA, BPS and GMP free.
-If the brand you own doesn’t meet these specifications, you can try to combat the plastic effect by filling the hydration bladder 3/4 full with hot water and inserting a spoonful of baking soda into it, then leaving let the solution to sit for about 45 minutes.
+When choosing a hydration bladder, keep in mind that it is BPA, BPS, and GMP free.
+If the brand you own doesn’t meet these specifications, you can try to combat the plastic effect by filling the hydration bladder 3/4 full with hot water and inserting a spoonful of baking soda into it, then leaving the solution to sit for about 45 minutes.
+Don’t forget to rinse the lid well!

 Is there a way to fight mold?

+The hydration bladder should be kept clean and dry.
+Some athletes store their empty tanks in the freezer.
+If you leave deposits in the pocket for a long time or use it with liquids other than water without cleaning it properly after each use, mold can develop.
 Hot water and two tablespoons of baking soda or bleach can be used to remove them.
-Hold the reservoir in place and pinch Big Bite™ Valve, allowing the solution to flow into the hose; then allow the detergent to sit for 30 minutes.
+Hold the reservoir in place and pinch the Big Bite™ Valve, allowing the solution to flow into the hose; then allow the detergent to sit for 30 minutes.
 When you have finished, wash the tank with warm water and neutral soap, then rinse thoroughly.
 Air dry to avoid moisture stagnation.

 See Also…